edhaynes/rhel10_imagemode/README.md

 # rhel10_imagemode
 Containerfile and playbooks to manage bootc imagemode rhel10 deployment

 This is a demonstration of a basic lifecycle workflow of managing an immutable RHEL deployment.
 An immutable operating system is a system where the core components, such as the operating system files, configurations, and applications, are read-only and cannot be modified during runtime.
 This design enhances security and reproducibility by preventing unintended or malicious changes to the system.
+Because the image only contains the bare minimum needed to run containers and the binaries are read only this enhances security by limiting the number of things available to attack and preventing modifing system binaries.
 The only writable directories are /etc and /var, where /var is used to map user directories and application data.
 The following steps are covered:

   - Building initial boot image / container
   - Launching it as a VM locally
   - Injecting repository credentials into image so it can get updates
   - Registering system and enabling Red Hat Insights
-  - Using Quadlet to run an Nginx server, update it with changes
+  - Using Quadlet to run an Nginx server
   - Build a new version of the base image with updates
   - Update system with the new image
   - Rollback system to previous version

 You'll need a container registry account like quay.io to push and pull containers from.
-This also needs to be run from a registered RHEL system (i.e. where you've run subscription-manager --register) or you can also install subscription manager on OS's in the RHEL ecosystem like fedora and register that way.
+The builds also must be run from a registered RHEL system (i.e. where you've run **subscription-manager register**) or you can also install subscription manager on OS's in the RHEL ecosystem like fedora and register that way.
 If you are a mac user ssh to your podman vm (which is a fedora-core image that has subscription manager available) and run your podman commands natively on the fedora vm, not from the mac cli which has problems with sudo commands.
-You can do this with
+When you run podman build i the container you create will inheret your access to the appropriate repos needed to do things like dnf update.

-#for mac peeps
+#for mac users to login to the the podman machine (usually podman-machine-default)

 ```bash
 podman machine ssh --username core